richardthorp/rodeo/testing.md

     * Delete some of the text in the inputs and submit the form
         * Ensure that the resulting recipe page is free of empty ingredient list items
 14. Repeat step 13 but using the 'Instructions' text inputs.
-15. Add lots of text to an instruction input and ensure that the text box grows in size to accommodate the text.
-16. Add a negative number to the 'How many people does it feed?' number input and submit the form
+15. Add a negative number to the 'How many people does it feed?' number input and submit the form
     * Ensure 'Value must be equal to or greater than 1' tooltip is rendered.
-17. Select an image under 1MB in size in the file input
+16. Select an image under 1MB in size in the file input
     * Ensure that the image name is rendered next to the 'SELECT FILE' button.
     * Submit the recipe and ensure the correct image is displayed on the recipe page.
-18. Select an image over 1MB in size in the file input
+17. Select an image over 1MB in size in the file input
     * Ensure that an alert is triggered that reads 'File size too big, please choose a smaller file.'
     * Submit the form
         * Ensure no image was sent with the form by checking that the resulting recipe page displays the default image.
-19. Select a file that is not an image in the file input and submit the form
+18. Select a file that is not an image in the file input and submit the form
     * Ensure that the form data is not sent to the database and that a message that states 'Sorry, there was an issue with the form data.
 Please try again'.

 ##### **Logged out user**